Henry de Turberville

-Sir Henry de Turberville (died 1239), was a noted English soldier and Seneschal of Gascony (1227–1230, 1234–1237 and 1238).
+Sir Henry de Turberville (died 1239) was a noted English soldier and Seneschal of Gascony (1227–1230, 1234–1237 and 1238).

 Origins and early years

 He was the son of Robert Turberville.
-In the latter part of John of England's reign Trubleville had already gained a reputation as a famous soldier.
+In the latter part of King John of England's reign Trubleville had already gained a reputation as a famous soldier.
 He was loyal to John to the end.
 In the last year of that king's reign he was employed to pay soldiers at Rochester, and rewarded with forfeited lands, some of which were in Devon.

 Battle of Sandwich

 Trubleville continued to be employed under Henry III of England.
 In 1217 he took a prominent share in helping Hubert de Burgh to win his victory over the French fleet commanded by Eustace the Monk in the Straits of Dover.
 Grants of land in Wiltshire, Suffolk, Lincolnshire, Bedfordshire, and Devon were now made to him.

 First Seneschalship of Gascony

 Before 19 October 1226 Trubleville was appointed seneschal of Gascony, holding the post until 1231.
 The rule of the young Richard of Cornwall had distracted the country; and Trubleville's correspondence with Henry III shows him contending with want of money, a revolt in Bayonne, a conspiracy in Bordeaux, disputes with the viscount of Béarn, and unsettled relations with the French king.
 In June 1228 he was the chief negotiator of a truce with France signed at Nogent.
 He importuned the king to relieve him of his governorship; but Henry answered that he must retain it until the king himself visited Gascony.
 However, on 1 July 1231 Trubleville was superseded, and in 1232 he was again in England.